cpsc3220/project5/README.md

 Task A aims to help you understand how to increase parallelism on a multicore architecture.
 Task B aims to help you understand the index structure and the support of large files on XV6.

-# Task A: Per-Process Memory Allocator
+# Task A: Per-Process Memory Allocator (50 Points)

 <code>Re-designing memory allocator code in XV6 to increase parallelism.</code>